aaas24/code_library/ted_talks/2022-03-21-Scraping-&-Analyzing-TED-Talks.md

 <span h4 style="text-decoration: underline">Clustering</span>

-1) Determining the number of lusters to use
+1) Determining the number of clusters to use

 By utilizing three separate methods of visualization, we arived at the conclusion that 4 clusters would be the best solution for this data.